 Rear door toward the roof line

-Set the swing-door end of the bin to face the eave so that walk-in loading and ground-throw share one path.
+Set the swing-door end facing your eave so that walk-in loading and ground-throw work along the same efficient, clean path.

 Surface protection